JobaerChowdhury/release-note-generator/readme.md

 # Simple Release note generator
- This application will generate release note for mentor project.
+ This application will generate release note for github+jira project.
+The program takes two github tagnames as argument, one for the previous release tag and one for the current tag.
+Then it fetches all the commit messages between these two tags.
+For commit messages prefixed with JIRA key number it will fetch the title of the issue.
+Otherwise the commit message will be put verbatim.
+It will also ignore any commit message with the text "Merge".

  You need to have GHC platform installed to run this project.

 ## Steps to run